vishaalprasadsjsu/violet-droid/README.md

 ```

 ### Building the app
 To build and install the app, first plug your Android into your computer, or start an [Android emulator](https://developer.android.com/studio/run/emulator.html).
-Then run the following command in the `VioletDroidApplicaton` folder
+Then run the following command in the `VioletDroidApplicaton` folder: `./gradlew installDebug`
 ```
-$ ./gradlew installDebug
+vishaal ~/violet-droid % ./gradlew installDebug
 ```

 ## Using VioletDroid